Sex Therapy Services – Individual and Couple Counseling

 His partner may perceive this as rejection, which could trigger feelings of frustration and resentment.

-Sex Therapy can help a person or couple overcome sexual problems and improve sexual feelings and intimacy.
+Sex therapy, with our experienced, certified sex therapist, can help a couple overcome these feelings and re-establish intimacy.

 How Does Therapy Support Medical Interventions?